 What to see in Syracuse, Ortigia

-The island of Ortigia, the physical and spiritual heart of the city, is an open-air museum where the architectural testimonies of the Greek era are combined in harmonious symmetry with the Norman, Aragonese and Baroque ones.
+The island of Ortigia, the physical and spiritual heart of the city, is an open-air museum in which the architectural testimonies of the Greek era are combined in harmonious symmetry with the Norman, Aragonese and Baroque ones.

 Piazza del Duomo

-Outside as inside are the remains of a Doric temple dedicated to Athena and dating back to the fifth century BC whose columns worn by time still support the roof of the building, even more extraordinary is the presence of the area built by the Sicilians three centuries earlier, one of the very rare traces of the first inhabitants of the island reached us.
+Outside as inside are the remains of a Doric temple dedicated to Athena and dating back to the 5th century BC whose columns worn by time still support the roof of the building, even more extraordinary is the presence of the area built by the Sicilians three centuries earlier, one of the very rare traces of the first inhabitants of the island that has come down to us.

-North of the Cathedral is the Municipal or Senatorial Palace, built in 1629.
+To the north of the Cathedral is the Palazzo Municipale or Senatoriale, built in 1629.
 Recent excavations under the building have brought to light the remains of an Ionic temple whose construction seems to have never been completed and known as the "bed of Artemis" , the goddess to whom Ortigia was consecrated.

 Immediately south of Piazza del Duomo is the Arethusa Fountain , a freshwater spring that has gushed from this point since ancient times when it was the main water reserve of the city.
 According to mythology, the goddess Artemis transformed the beautiful nymph Arethusa, her handmaid, into spring water, to protect her from the unwanted gallant approaches of the river god Alpheus.
 Under these guises, Arethusa fled from Arcadia and crossed the sea chased by Alfeo, who in turn turned into a river.